Luke 10

 Luke 10 is the tenth chapter of the Gospel of Luke in the New Testament of the Christian Bible.
 It records the sending of seventy disciples by Jesus, the famous parable about the Good Samaritan, and his visit to the house of Mary and Martha.
 This Gospel's author, who also wrote the Acts of the Apostles, is not named but is uniformly identified by early Christian tradition as Luke the Evangelist.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 42 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter are: